top of page

 Instructions

-1. In a small saucepan over medium heat, add all the ingredients.
+1. Add all ingredients to a small saucepan over medium heat.

-2. Bring the mixture to a boil and allow it to boil for about one minute.
+2. Bring to a gentle boil for about 1 minute.

 ⠀⠀